Authentication API Documentation

 - An average credit card + name contains 30+ chars (for payment purpose)

-A good example is "richard@email.com" (for enrollment) and "richard@email.com" (for verification).
+A good example is "your typing biometrics are unique and natural" (for enrollment) and again, "your typing biometrics are unique and natural" (for verification).

-Please note that for best accuracy we recommend texts that have around 30 characters.
-Shorter or longer texts will produce more false positives/false negatives.
-The algorithms work for texts from 4 chars to over 100 chars.
-Additionally you can use this fixed text algorithm for any length text, including sentences of 50-60 chars or even more.
+Please note that for best accuracy we recommend texts that have between 30 and 40 characters, but feel free to try texts up to 100 chars (please note that although the technology works with texts of as low as 10 chars, our technology is not that accurate with such short texts).
 The only requirement is that the typed text/string on which you get the pattern from javascript to be identical (even if errors occur while typing but they are corrected by the user in the process).

 Any text